TrisPatt/hangman/README.md

 ## Deployment

+This project was deployed using the Code Institutes mock terminal for Heroku.

+Steps for deployment:

+  - Folk or clone this repository
+  - Create a new Heroku app
+  - Set the buildbacks to "python" and "NodeJS", in that order
+  - Link the Heroku app to the resporitory
+  - Click on deploy

 ### Forking the GitHub Repository

 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1. Log in to GitHub and locate [GitHub RepositoryRiff Raff Band](https://trispatt.github.io/Riff-Raff-Band/index.html)
+1. Log in to GitHub and locate [GitHub Repository Hangman game](https://github.com/TrisPatt/hangman)
 2. At the top of the Repository(under the main navigation) locate "Fork" button.
 3. Now you should have a copy of the original repository in your GitHub account.

 ### Local Clone

-1. Log in to GitHub and locate [GitHub Repository Riff Raff Band](https://trispatt.github.io/Riff-Raff-Band/index.html)
+1. Log in to GitHub and locate [GitHub Repository Hangman game](https://github.com/TrisPatt/hangman)
 2. Under the repository name click "Clone or download"
 3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type `git clone` and then paste The URL copied in the step 3.
 7. Press Enter and your local clone will be created.

-## Credits

-### Content

 ### Code

+- Code for the "clear_screen()" function researched on stack overflow
+- Heroku template supplied by Code Institute
 - Readme template supplied by the code institute